azul-de-prusia/GDL003-md-links/README.md

 <img src="https://i.ibb.co/LNdQzYc/Proceso-de-soporte-t-cnico.png" width="100%">

-## General considerations
+## General considerations:

-This project was developed individually by Tegthyn Coral Quiñones Gutiérrez.
+This project was developed by Tegthyn Coral Quiñones Gutiérrez.

 The library it´s implemented in JavaScript to be executed with Node.js. ** It uses external libraries **.

+## Dependencies:

+Node file system
+Node path
+Elintr
+Jest
+Prettier
+Chalk
+Filehound
+Markdown it

 ## Checklist

 ### General

-- [ ] Can be installed by `npm install --global <github-user>/md-links`
+- [ ] Can be installed by `npm install --global <azul-de-prusia>/md-links`

 ### `README.md`

-- [ ] Contains the flowcahrt that resolves the problem.
+- [ ] Contains the flowchart that resolves the problem.
 - [ ] A board with the backlog for the library implementation.
 - [ ] Technical documentation about the library.
 - [ ] Instalation and use guide of the library.